NyanPham/xchg-rax-rax/README.md

 ```
 The snippet computes `rax = popcnt(rax ^ (rax >> 1)) & 3`.

-Application: unknown.
+Some of the first outputs are `0, 1, 2, 1, 2, 3, 2, 1, 2, 3, 0, 3`

-TODO: Examine what is the purpose of the snippet.
+This is the start of a sequence of [Directions of the lines in the (Heighway) Dragon Curve](https://oeis.org/A246960).

 ### Snippet [[0x3f]](https://www.xorpd.net/pages/xchg_rax/snip_3f.html)
 ```